platformsh/platformsh-docs/docs/src/environments/default-environment.md

 ## 7. Update DNS records

-Whether or not you're using a CDN, if your site is live you have probably added a Platform.sh address somewhere when configuring a [custom domain](../domains/quick-start.md).
+Whether you're using a CDN,
+if your site is live you have probably added a Platform.sh address somewhere when configuring a [custom domain](../domains/steps/_index.md).
 If you have a CDN, it's with the CDN provider.
 If you don't have a CDN, it's probably a CNAME record.